rachel-r-han/rachel-r-han.github.io/fieldwork-archive.md

   nav: "fieldwork-categories"
 ---

 <div id="top"></div>

+# Field Research

 ## Exploring How Heritage Spaces Shape Historical Memory

-Through longitudinal fieldwork across China, I documented historical and cultural sites to examine how space, narrative, material objects, and public participation influence the ways people encounter the past.
+Through longitudinal fieldwork across China, I document historical and cultural sites to examine how space, narrative, material objects, and public participation shape the ways people encounter the past.

-Rather than viewing heritage sites as static monuments, this research explores how historical places continue to shape memory, identity, and emotional connections across generations.
+Rather than treating heritage sites as simple destinations, this research approaches them as spaces where historical memory is constructed, experienced, and continuously reinterpreted.

 ---